 incident-managementstartupsbest-tools

-Top incident management tools for startups (2026).
-7 tools compared for 10-200 engineer teams with tight budgets and no dedicated SRE.
+Best incident management tools for startups in 2026.
+Compare 7 tools for 10-200 engineer teams with on-call, status pages, and startup pricing.

 Most incident management tools are built for enterprises.
 700 integrations, AIOps modules, SOC 2 Type II compliance workflows.
 You're a 30-person startup.
 You need something that works in Slack, pages the right person, and doesn't cost more than your monitoring stack.

-This list is for engineering teams between seed and Series C, with 10-200 engineers, no dedicated SRE team, and on-call shared across the whole org.
+This list is for engineering teams with 10-200 engineers, no dedicated SRE team, and on-call shared across the whole org.
 Budget matters.

 Tool | Paid Price | On-Call Included? | Setup Time | Best For